 At 5 °C, the maximum growth rates were highest in strains D5A4 and D10A12, irrespective of the pH treatment.
-The maximum growth rates of the three other strains (D4D11, D8F4 and D8G3) were approximately 50 % smaller than those of D5A4 and D10A12 for every pH value, but approximately twice as high as the lowest growth rates observed in strain D3G1 (Fig. 2b, Table S1 in the Supplement).
-Within the pH 7.1 treatment, significant differences were observed among the growth rates of all the strains (P < 0.05), except between D8G3 and D4D11, and D5A4 and D10A12 (P > 0.05; Fig. S3-IIa).
-Within the pH 7.4 and 7.7 treatments, significant differences between the growth rates of each pair of the strains were observed (P < 0.05), except between D8G3 and D4D11 (P > 0.05; Fig. S3-IIb-c).
-Within the 8.0 pH treatment, significant differences were observed among the growth rates of all the strains (P < 0.05; Fig. S3-IId).
+The maximum growth rates of the three other strains (D4D11, D8F4 and D8G3) were approximately 50 % lower than those of D5A4 and D10A12 for every pH value, but approximately twice as high as the lowest growth rates observed in strain D3G1 (Fig. 2b, Table S1 in the Supplement).

 Overall we found a decrease in growth rates from pH 8.0 to pH 7.1 at 5 °C (Fig. 2b, Table S1), yet with variation among strains.
 In strain D8F4, the highest maximum growth rates were observed at pH 8.0, and gradually lower growth rates were observed with increasing acidification.
-The maximum growth rates in strains D4D11 and D5A4 overall decreased with increasing acidification, although a slight increase at pH 7.4 was obsignificant differences between the growth rates were observed for all combinations of

-Resilience to temperature and pH changes in a future climate change scenario for the pH combination 7.7-8.0 (P > 0.05).
-Similarly, significant differences between the growth rates for all combinations of the pH treatment (P < 0.05) apart from the pH combination 7.4-7.7 were observed in strain D8F4 (pairwise comparisons, P > 0.05;
+The maximum growth rates in strains D4D11 and D5A4 overall decreased with increasing acidification, although a slight increase at pH 7.4 was observed.
+In strains D8G3 and D3G1, the maximum growth rates increased from pH 8.0 to pH 7.4, and then decreased at pH 7.1.
+The maximum growth rates in strain D10A12 were approximately the same in all four pH treatments.
+In D4D11 and D3G1 strains, significant differences between the growth rates were observed for all combinations of pH treatment (P < 0.05), and no significant differences for any pH combination in strain D10A12 (P > 0.05).
+Within strains D8G3 and D5A4, significant differences between the growth rates were observed for all combinations of pH treatment (P < 0.05), except for the pH combination 7.7-8.0 (P > 0.05).
+Similarly, significant differences between the growth rates for all combinations of the pH treatment (P < 0.05) apart from the pH combination 7.4-7.7 were observed in strain D8F4 (P > 0.05; Fig. S3ii).